 Here’s your chocolate fix!
 You’re welcome.
 Satisfy your sweet tooth with this decadent dessert!
 Chocolate Molten Lava Cake Recipe Easy and oh, so good!
 1/4 cup semisweet chocolate chips 2 tablespoons butter 1/2 cup confectioner’s sugar 1 teaspoon vanilla 1 egg 3 tablespoons flour Preheat oven to 400º.
 Heat chocolate chips and butter in double boiler until melted and incorporated.
 Remove from heat.
 Add sugar and vanilla and then mix.
 When cooled enough, add beaten egg and flour and mix well.
 Pour into well-greased and granulated-sugar-dusted ramekin and place on cookie sheet.
 Bake 13-14 minutes (ovens vary: the sides should be firm and the centers should be nice and soft).
 Let stand one minute.
 Run knife around edge to loosen and invert on plate; release after 10 seconds.
 Serve warm.
 MAD SCIENCE Try to figure out how to make and eat just one!
 Or try various toppings, such as berries, …read more

-In honor of the Oscars’ 89th broadcast, let’s remember 5 scene stealers who earned Oscar nominations and rose from anonymity to stardom.
-The 89th Academy Awards will air February 26, with Jimmy Kimmel hosting.
-Founded in 1929 to recognize the crowning achievements of US cinema, the Academy Awards have celebrated exceptional filmmaking for nearly nine decades.
+Remembering 5 scene stealers who earned Oscar nominations and rose from anonymity to stardom.
+Founded in 1929 to recognize the crowning achievements of US cinema, the Academy Awards have celebrated exceptional filmmaking for nearly a century.
 Films have come a long way in that time, from manually rotated motion-picture slides to sophisticated visual effects and computerized images.
 The history of the Academy Awards has been marked by unforgettable vignettes and even occasional upsets, but no Oscar moment is more unprecedented or impactful than a newcomer triumphing over a veteran performer.
 Here are five ambitious, fresh-faced prodigies who earned Oscar nominations.
 They challenged expectations, obstacles and pipe-dream stakes to become dark horses of Hollywood.
-Rinko Kikuchi Rinko Kikuchi as Chieko Wataya in Babel (2006) / Paramount Nominated in the Best Supporting Actress …read more
+Rinko Kikuchi Rinko Kikuchi as Chieko Wataya in Babel (2006) / Paramount Nominated in the Best Supporting Actress category for her 2006 performance in Babel — a nonlinear drama intersecting diverse characters, narratives and cultural nuances — Rinko …read more

 Blizzard Entertainment shakes things up with its latest hit, ‘Overwatch.’
 For decades, Blizzard Entertainment has proven itself to be the master of putting out products that walk the tightrope of pick-up-and-play approachability and appealing to the hard-core set.
 From the early days of The Lost Vikings to the Diablo trilogy — StarCraft, Warcraft and its insanely popular MMORPG counterpart, World of Warcraft — part of what makes the draw of Blizzard’s games so powerful (apart from being incredibly well-tuned products, of course) is great character design.
 Topping several Game of the Year lists, sitting pretty with a Metascore of 91 on PC, and inspiring an avalanche of cosplayers and fan art, Blizzard’s smash hit Overwatch is no exception.
 But it’s been an interesting path.
 Overwatch started out as very different game.
 From the Ashes D.Va in Overwatch / Blizzard Entertainment In 2007, Blizzard began work on their next MMO, Titan.
 From what’s been …read more